Victoria Falls National Park: Entrance Fee and Travel Guide

 Victoria Falls is on the Zambezi River in Africa

-Sun downers on the Zambezi River, only a few meters from Victoria Falls
+Sundowners from the Royal Livingstone Hotel, only a few meters from Victoria Falls

 Victoria Falls Entrance Fee

-SADC passport holders pay a reduced rate of $20.
-Just make sure you have your passport, ID or driver’s license on you to qualify for the discount.
+SADC passport holders pay a reduced rate of $30 on the Zimbabwe side and $20 on the Zambia side.
+Just make sure you take your passport, ID, or driver’s license to qualify for the discount.

 Victoria Falls Park: Operating Hours